Click on any of the following links for information:

 - A minimum of 30 semester hours of credit earned in residence at A&M-Commerce;

 - A minimum of 24 of the 30 semester hours earned must be advanced level;

 - Completion of all requirements for the major, including GPA requirements; and

 - Completion of the State of Texas required American History and Political Science courses.

 Application for Graduation

 The Graduation Coordinator will notify the student when the graduation application packet is complete.
-If the student does not fulfill the degree requirements, he or she will be required to cancel the graduation application and reapply (A13.26).
+If the student does not fulfill the degree requirements, he or she will be removed from the graduation list and will need to reapply for another term.

-Participation in the commencement ceremony is restricted to students who have completed all degree requirements.
+With the exception of what students are currently enrolled in, participation in the commencement ceremony is restricted to students who have completed all degree requirements.
 Commencement exercises are held three times each academic year in May, August and December.
 Participation in the commencement ceremony does not guarantee conferring of any degree.
 Degrees are conferred based on official grades received in the Registrar’s Office following commencement.
-Students with holds will not receive a diploma or official transcript until all obligations to the university have been cleared.
-(A13.14)
+Students with holds will not receive a diploma or official transcript until all obligations to the University have been cleared.

 Texas A&M University-Commerce has the right to rescind any conferred degree if the University becomes aware of information that the student did not meet degree requirements.